merll/docker-map/docs/guide/containers/actions.rst

   * The image id from existing container is compared to the current id of the image as specified in the container configuration.
 If it does not match, the container is re-created based on the new image.
   * Linked containers, as declared on the map, are compared to the current container's runtime configuration.
-If any container is missing or the linked alias mismatches, the dependent container is re-created and restarted.
+For legacy container links, if any container is missing or the linked alias mismatches, the dependent container is re-created and restarted.
+If used with configured container networks, only the network endpoint is re-created.
   * The virtual filesystem path of attached containers and other shared volumes is compared to dependent containers' paths.
 In case of a mismatch, the latter is updated.
   * The environment variables, command, and entrypoint of the container are compared to variables set in